glen-84/composite-schemas-spec/ROADMAP.md

 ## Mission

-_Provide a specification that allows to build GraphQL Gateways and GraphQL composition tooling with different implementations and technology stacks to interact freely if GraphQL composition tooling and GraphQL gateways are compliant._
+_Provide a specification that allows for building GraphQL Gateways and GraphQL composition tooling with different implementations and technology stacks to interact freely if GraphQL composition tooling and GraphQL gateways are compliant._